Bad Dudes Vs. DragonNinja: History

 The game was ported to home systems, including the Apple II, Atari ST, Amiga, Amstrad CPC, Commodore 64, ZX Spectrum, MSX, MS-DOS in 1988.
 Quicksilver Software developed the Apple II and PC ports with the rest produced by UK-based Ocean Software and published in Europe on their Imagine label as Bad Dudes Vs. DragonNinja.
 These versions were titled Dragon Ninja in-game, and the "Bad Dudes Vs." was de-emphasised in the cover art, resulting in the game commonly being known by the latter title (including among the European gaming press of the time).

 A NES/Famicom port was developed by Data East and published in Japan by Namco as DragonNinja on July 14, 1989.
 In North America, the same version was released that year by Data East USA simply as Bad Dudes, featuring an illustration by Marc Ericksen.

 After Data East became defunct due to their bankruptcy in 2003, G-Mode bought the intellectual rights to the arcade game, as well as most other Data East games, and licensed them globally.
-The arcade version is also featured, along with several other Data East arcade games, on the Wii title Data East Arcade Classics, produced by Majesco Entertainment with permission from G-Mode.
+The arcade version is also featured, along with several other Data East arcade games, on the Wii title Data East Arcade Classics, produced by Majesco with permission from G-Mode.
 In 2018, the Nintendo Switch version was released in the Johnny Turbo's Arcade series, featuring a live-action intro.
 It uses a fanart mockup screenshot, but actually has the original arcade graphics.

 The 8-bit versions and the PC version lack the two-player cooperative mode in any form, instead having an alternating two-player mode.
 The title screen of the Japanese version became different, while the English version is unchanged.
 The Secret Service agent's quote on the intro screen of the NES version is phrased slightly differently as "The President has been kidnapped by ninjas.
 Are you a bad enough dude to rescue the President?", while the Famicom counterpart's quote is slightly similar to the international arcade and NES quotes.
 The reference to President Ronnie (an overt reference to former president of the United States Ronald Reagan) was removed because Nintendo of America did not allow political content in games.
 In that version, the President bears a resemblance to George H. W. Bush, who was the president of the United States when the NES version was released.
 The endings of the Japanese and English language versions of the NES port are based on the international arcade version, but the Japanese version does not show the credits and only shows "The End" at the White House scene and lasts a shorter time than the English version.
 The 8-bit home computer versions lack the intro from either the arcade or the NES versions.
 The "I'm bad!" speech is only present in the NES version.